 05.08 Entrance and Exit Meeting Summary

-The final section of the inspection report shall briefly summarize the entrance and exit meetings and shall include the date of the meetings and the name and title of the most senior vendor manager in attendance a sentence on the inspection results and observations [SCWE] discussed during the exit meeting.
+The final section of the inspection report shall briefly summarize the entrance and exit meetings and shall include the date of the meetings and the name and title of the most senior vendor manager in attendance.
+The inspection team may include a sentence or two on the inspection results and observations [SCWE] discussed during the exit meeting.
 If the inspectors conduct subsequent exit meetings, the summary should include the relevant information for each exit meeting.

 Absence of Proprietary Information.
 At the exit meeting, the inspectors will verify whether the vendor or applicant considers any materials provided to or reviewed by the inspectors to be proprietary.
 If the vendor did not identify any material as proprietary, include a sentence to that effect.
 If the report includes proprietary information, refer to IMC 0620, “Inspection Documents and Records.”